makenexplain/cursor2000/README.md

 # cursor2000
 This is a system that I have wrote in Python/Opencv that if you leave the room with the lights on its gonna curse at you.(pretty interesting)

+***All the project is written in python3!***

 So I've used the Opencv's own pre-trained person detection model to see if anyone is in the room or not and I used contours in the binary threshold to figure out if the lights are on or off.

 Dependencies

-First of all Opencv should be installed pip install opencv-python
+First of all Opencv should be installed: pip install opencv-python

-After installing Opencv install playsound package for playing mp3 files pip install playsound
+After installing Opencv install playsound package for playing mp3 files: pip install playsound

-And lastly you have to install imutils package, this package is extra tools for working with videos and pictures pip install imutils
+And lastly you have to install imutils package, this package is extra tools for working with videos and pictures: pip install imutils

 Usage

-cd into the files where you have stored it cd cursor2000
+cd into the files where you have stored it: cd cursor2000

-then run the program
+then run the program:
 python3 shtV1.py

 Extra Information